crossbeam-rs/rfcs/text/2017-10-06-api-layers.md

 # Alternatives

 `Scope<'scope>` vs. `&'scope Scope`: Currently the type of scope is `Scope<'scope>`.
-It is possible to use more traditional reference type `&'scope Scope`, but it may incur some runtime cost.
+It is possible to use more traditional reference type `&'scope Scope`, but it may incur some runtime cost of double indirection.

-`Arc<Global>` vs. `&Global`: Currently `Collector` is implemented as `Arc<Global>`, which incurs runtime overhead of reference counting.
-Using `&Global` will eliminate the runtime cost, but it will significantly complicates the API.
+`Arc<Global>` vs. `&Global`: Currently `Collector` is implemented as `Arc<Global>`, which incurs a runtime overhead of reference counting.
+This author believes the overhead is negligible, because handle creation is likely in the cold path.
+Using `&Global` instead of `Arc<Global>` might eliminate the runtime cost, but it will significantly complicates the API.

 # Unresolved questions

-For unknown reasons, there is a significant performance regression in the `pin_holds_advance()` test function.

 for `#[no_std]` environment, a long-term plan would be separating out what is dependent on `std`, namely the default collector API and the `Collector` API, and what is not, namely the internal